greenideas/school-notes/2012/Fall/Civil Procedure/CivPro-Class-Notes.markdown

 * Shepard's citations tell you what cases cite a particular case.
 * Statute of limitations doesn't begin to run for corporations until they meet qualifications to do business.
 * Fairness in ISC means the extent to which it's fair to see a party having a connection with a state in respect of its contacts with that state.
+* International Shoe's criteria for personal jurisdiction:
+	* Quality & nature of the contact with the state, and
+	* the relationship between those contacts and the case.
+* Courts view equation of tax jurisdiction with personal jurisdiction as an exercise of state power.

+##### Black's dissent
+* Hugo Black was a great supporter of the New Deal
+* *Freedom of contract* - doctrine that forbade government interference in contractual agreements between two parties
+* Black was a strict constructionist.

+#### McGee v.
+International Life
+* Full faith & credit case.
+* McGee won a judgment in CA and wanted the TX courts to give it full faith & credit
+* Just because the state asserts an interest doesn't mean that the interest is sufficient to assert jurisdiction.
+* In *McGee*, CA's interest was related to the connection at issue.

+#### Hanson v.
+Denckla
+* *Trust* - Transfer of property from on party to another (the trustee), where the trustee must administer the property in the interests of a third party.
+The third party has no control over the property, but received profits from it.
+* Beneficiary of a trust has recourse in a court of equity.
+* Donner trust didn't specify who would be the beneficiary after she died.
+* Her will did not explicitly address the trust.
+* She created a power of appointment that named beneficiaries of the trust.
+* Parallel suits in DE in FL.
+(FL was the wicked aunts, and DE was the mother of the two nephews)
+* FL court made a judgment for the aunts.
+* SCOTUS case was about whether DE needed to give full faith & credit to the FL decision.

+#### Gray v.
+American Radiator & Stanford Sanitary Corp.
+* "long arm" statutes: states "reach out" to defendants that aren't in that state.
+* Why would Titan assume that American Radiator wanted its valves?
+Fair to say that Titan knew its valves would end up in water heaters that it would then sell to people who wanted them.
+* Titan not only knew this would happen, but their business depends on American Radiator's ability to sell water heaters.
+End user was going to be a consumer who needed a water heater.
+* Ultimate customers of valves are the IL purchasers of water heaters.
+* Titan thus benefits from protection IL laws.